2016 IIHF Women's World Championship

-The 2016 IIHF Women's World Championship was the 17th such event hosted by the International Ice Hockey Federation.
-It was contested in Kamloops, Canada from 28 March to 4 April 2016.
+The 2016 IIHF Women's World Championship was the 17th such event organized by the International Ice Hockey Federation.
+The tournament was played in Kamloops, Canada, from 28 March to 4 April 2016.
 Venues included the Sandman Centre, and the McArthur Island Sport and Event Centre.

-United States defeated Canada in the gold medal game 1–0 in overtime, securing their seventh title.
+Two-time defending champions, the United States, defeated Canada in the gold medal game 1–0 in overtime, securing their third consecutive and seventh title overall.
 Russia won the bronze medal by defeating Finland in a shootout.